tylingsoft/markdown-core/README.md

     1. hard, need to learn how markdown-it is implemented.
     1. or it's not necessary?
     1. created issue for the original GitHub project
-1. make source map configurable, disabed by default
 1. toc and heading anchor must be implemented in separate plugins
     1. necessary?
-1. because I am using node, so es6 is already supported? and browserify will translate to es5 automatically?